Mount Horeb Summer Frolic at dusk — fireworks over the lit Ferris wheel, festival tents and a crowd below

 Optimism, the way we mean it, isn't a mood.
 It's a daily practice.

 It's easy to talk about; and a little harder to follow through, month after month, year after year.
 It means choosing to invest in kids without regard to the news of the day.
-It means reading a scholarship application and thinking, I want to help this one through.
+It means bringing a high school student and their family to one of our meetings, and telling the other Mount Horeb Optimists — this is someone you should know.
 It means believing — out loud, in public — that a humble village's best days are the ones still ahead.

 Most days it doesn't feel like something special.
 Pancakes at the high school.
 Burger shifts at the Frolic.
-A Kid Zone at the Norsk Fourth of July celebration.
+A Kid's Zone at the Norsk July 3rd Celebration.
 The quiet pride of watching a student get named Someone You Should Know.
 It adds up.
 And we show up for it.

 The Creed